ItsAML/MarzbanUserTemplateManagment/README.md

 ## About

-This script is designed to automate the management of users using marzban api.
-It securely logs in to an admin panel, retrieves a list of expired users, and removes them from the system, all while providing detailed logging for each operation.
-It is a valuable tool for efficiently managing user accounts in a web-based environment.
+This script is designed to automate the management of user templates using the Marzban API.
+It securely logs into an admin panel, retrieves a list of user templates, adds new ones, modifies existing templates, and can also delete user templates when needed.
+It provides detailed logging for each operation, making it a valuable tool for efficiently managing user accounts in a web-based environment.

-Feel free to modify and expand upon this description to better suit your project's specific goals and context.

 ## Getting Started